bsdfbenchmark/bbm/docs/source/new_microfacet.rst

 In contrast to a ``bsdfmodel``, an ``ndf`` we opted not to support named arguments for the four methods as the signatures of the methods are short and they do not include many optional parameters.
-However, BMM does require named arguments for the constructor.
+However, BBM does require named arguments for the constructor.

 The ``eval`` method evaluates the NDF given a ``halfway`` vector: